rosell-dk/webp-convert/docs/v2.0/migrating-to-2.0.md

 Besides this, there is the following changes in options:

+- A new option `conversion` has been created for supplying the conversion options.
+So the conversion options are no longer "mingled" with the serving options, but has its own option.
+- A new option `set-cache-control-header` controls whether to set cache control header (default: false).
 - The `fail` option no longer support the "report-as-image" value.
 It however supports a new value: "throw".
 - The `fail-when-original-unavailable` option has been renamed to `fail-when-fail-fails`.
 In 2.0, the original not being available is no longer the only thing that can cause the fail action to fail &ndash; the library now checks the mime type of the source file and only serves it if it is either png or jpeg.
 - The `error-reporting` option has been removed.
 The reason for it being removed is that it is considered bad practice for a library to mess with error handling.
 However, *this pushes the responsibility to you*.
 You should make sure that no warnings ends up in the output, as this will corrupt the image being served.
 You can for example ensure that by calling `ini_set('display_errors', '0');` or `error_reporting(0);` (or both), or by creating your own error handler.